OpenACC/openacc-best-practices-guide/08-Advanced.markdown

 use a modulus operation to reuse the same smaller number of queues among all of the blocks.
 For instance, by using the block number modulus 2 as the asynchronous handle, only two queues will be used and the cost of creating those queues will be amortized by their reuse.
+Two queues is generally sufficient to see a gain in performance, since it still allows computation and updates to overlap, but the developer should experiment to find the best value on a given machine.

 Below we see a screenshot showing before and after profiles from applying these changes to the code on an NVIDIA GPU platform.
 Similar results should be